aws/copilot-cli/site/content/docs/developing/domain.en.md

   alias: example.aws
   hosted_zone: Z0873220N255IR3MTNR4
 ```
-2. Deploy the service without the `hosted_zone` field, then manually add the DNS name of the Application Load Balancer (ALB) created in that environment as an A record where your alias domain is hosted.
+2. Alternatively, deploy the service without the `hosted_zone` field, then manually add the DNS name of the Application Load Balancer (ALB) created in that environment as an A record where your alias domain is hosted.

 We have [an example](../../blogs/release-v118.en.md#certificate-import) of Option 2 in our blog posts.